 Ravi Achukola, Associate Vice President, Global IT Digital, Data & Analytics, Hewlett Packard Enterprise: One of the challenges we ran into during the digital transformation is that we have discreet sources – data marts, data warehouses, and other data silos – to consolidate into one source meticulously.
 The most distinct contention point is explaining to businesses the difference between a data lake and a data warehouse.
 What I should do and where I should go: pressure reporting vs. analytical reporting.
 The challenge in the bottom line is data governance – how we prevent a data lake from turning into a data swamp.

 Moreover, if we don’t have the governance or guidelines laid out properly, it is impossible to control what data should be there in the lake and in the warehouse.
 Also, data literacy and culture are the keys to innovation to launch these initiatives successfully.
-We struggle to decide the level of governance we need to put in place to derive a value from the data lake because, in the past, data warehouses or data marts used to lock in the ease of access to data, making it challenging for businesses.
+We struggle to decide the level of governance we need to put in place to derive value from the data lake because, in the past, data warehouses or data marts used to lock in the ease of access to data, making it challenging for businesses.
 Another important aspect is to understand the real-time use cases for warehouses or data lakes.
-Our journey in the last three years is to pivot and position ourselves as a data company that puts ample opportunity or onus on our team to drive data analytics at a data enterprise-level and, on top of that, redefine our data warehouses.
+Our journey in the last three years is to pivot and position ourselves as a data company that puts ample opportunity or onus on our team to drive data analytics at a data enterprise level and, on top of that, redefine our data warehouses.

 Shree Nair: Do you think data literacy is just about educating the employees in your data team across the organization on the importance of data or is it more about training them on the common objectives that the companies are chasing after?